1. Conducting an Annual In-Person or Virtual General Membership Meeting

 5. Choosing an Approved Draft Method

 Well-run leagues keep it simple.
-They choose an approved draft method from the Little League rulebook and go with it — no sophisticated options or trades.
+They choose an approved draft method from the annual Little League rulebook and go with it — no sophisticated options or trades.
 The District Administrator should closely monitor this choice before the registration period begins, since it should be included in the league’s bylaws.

 To properly understand each of the three options available to the leagues: PLAYER SELECTION-APPROVED DRAFT METHODS